Scenkonstmuseet celebrates Bergman Year 2018

 Ingmar Bergman – no genius works alone

-Scenkonstmuseets exhibition opens in June and continues until mid-September.
+Scenkonstmuseets exhibition opens on June 16 and continues until mid-September.
 It will offer a chronological journey through different periods and themes in Bergman’s over 60 years of artistry.
 In this way, the visitor will gain a unique insight into Ingmar Bergman’s life and work and the context in which he operated.

 “Not even a director as internationally celebrated as a genius, like Ingmar Bergman, worked alone.
 Based on our collections, we will highlight some of the people who were crucial to Bergman’s productions, whether realised on stage or on the big screen, such as Gunilla Palmstierna-Weiss, Kerstin Hedeby, Marik Vos-Lundh, Anna Bergman, Lennart Mörk and Mago”, says Lars Annersten, who is responsible for the forthcoming exhibition.